kevlu8/Reddit-to-Google-Drive/README.md

 Now, open up command prompt and type `python -m pip install bdfr --upgrade` and also `python -m pip install PyDrive`.
 These are required for the program to run.
 The rest will be done by the program!

 ## Use
-You will need to create a bunch of complicated stuff that I will talk about later Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
+You will need to create a bunch of complicated stuff that I will talk about later.

+Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
 Then, type `get.py` and wait for it to finish downloading and uploading.